 1:1 Netbook Program

-At Findon, we have a 1:1 netbook program for students in Years 3 to 6.
-Students are given the opportunity to use a netbook from the school.
+Ending in 2023, we had a 1:1 netbook program for students in Years 3 to 6.
+Students were given the opportunity to use a netbook from the school.
 Students have access to these netbooks both at home and school.
-Over 95% of families take up the option to take their devices home.
-For the students who do not choose to take their netbook home, their netbook will be locked up outside of school hours.

 The DET Netbook research shows that students with 1:1 access to a netbook are: